FormidableLabs/simple-console/README.md

 ==============

 ## Licenses
-All code not otherwise specified is Copyright 2013 Ryan Roemer.
+All code not otherwise specified is Copyright 2015 Formidable Labs, Inc.
-Released under the [MIT](./LICENSE.txt) License, Copyright 2015 Formidable Labs, Inc.
+Released under the [MIT](./LICENSE.txt) License,